Do you use census data? We'd like your feedback.

 Cell key perturbation

-An innovation for Scotland’s Census 2022 will be the availability of a flexible table builder tool.
-This will allow users to create their own tables from census data.
+Our Flexible Table Builder tool is an innovation for Scotland’s Census 2022.
+This allows users to create their own tables from census data.

 The table builder will use a method called cell key perturbation.
-This will help protect the confidentiality of data within tables.
+This helps to protect the confidentiality of data within tables.

 UK harmonisation